espeak-ng/espeak-ng/docs/building.md

 1.  a functional autotools system (`make`, `autoconf`, `automake`, `libtool` and `pkg-config`);
 2.  a functional c compiler that supports C99 (e.g. gcc or clang).
+Note: if building with speechPlayer, a C++ compiler is required.

 Optionally, you need:

 1.  the [pcaudiolib](https://github.com/espeak-ng/pcaudiolib) development library
     to enable audio output;
+2.  the speechPlayer development library to enable the speechPlayer Klatt implementation;
 3.  the [sonic](https://github.com/espeak-ng/sonic) development library to
     enable sonic audio speed up support;
 4.  the `ronn` man-page markdown processor to build the man pages.